ajansenn/BRUVNet/README.md

 ![bruvnet](https://github.com/ajansenn/BRUVNet/blob/master/BRUVNet%20Image.png)

-BRUVNet, a collaboration between [Microsoft](https://www.microsoft.com/en-us/ai/ai-for-earth) and the [Supervising Scientist](http://environment.gov.au/science/supervising-scientist), which is an open-sourced dataset of freshwater and marine fish images used for fisheries monitoring and research.
+BRUVNet, a collaboration between [Microsoft](https://www.microsoft.com/en-us/ai/ai-for-earth) and the [Supervising Scientist](http://environment.gov.au/science/supervising-scientist), is an open-sourced dataset of freshwater and marine fish images used for fisheries monitoring and research.
 Labelled images and models can be used for object detection, image segmentation and computer vision objectives, automating fish identification and quantification processes.

 It aims to consolidate labelled fish datasets into one gold standard allowing users to subset and query easily.
 This will enable scientists, environmental managers and academics to research and develop their own custom models for fish species identification.

-Associated with BRUVNet is the workflow which enables the distribution of images for labelling to Citizen Scientists in a controlled and secured manner using Microsofts [VoTT (Visual Object Tagging Tool)](https://github.com/Microsoft/VoTT).
+Associated with BRUVNet is the workflow which enables the distribution of images for labelling to multiple users in a controlled and secured manner using Microsofts [VoTT (Visual Object Tagging Tool)](https://github.com/Microsoft/VoTT).

 BRUVNet holds image labelling challenges which calls on Citizen Scientists of the world to help build our dataset!
 If you'd like to contribute, access your discrete set of images to label by going to the image labelling challenge page on www.bruvnet.org